MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/compressiontype.md

 ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
-description: Defines the possible compression types for the file to download.
+description: Defines the possible compression types for the file to download with the Bulk service.
 ---
 # CompressionType Value Set - Bulk
 Defines the possible compression types for the file to download.